Chase Jarvis: CreativeLive

 As the founder, Jarvis raised the Series A round of $7.5 million and Series B round of $21.5 million.Empson, Rip Now With 2M Users, CreativeLive Lands $21.5M Led By Social+Capital To Bring Free, Live Courses To The World’s Entrepreneurs Tech Crunch.
 March 30, 2016 On April 14, 2014, it was announced that Jarvis would become the CEO of CreativeLive, taking over for the previous CEO Mika Salmi.Gannes, Liz Online Education Startup CreativeLive Hands Over CEO Role to Founder Chase Jarvis Re/Code.
 January 8, 2015 Speaking about CreativeLive in March 2015, Jarvis told The New York Times, "What we're trying to do is create the most vibrant learning experience we can."

 In September 2018, CreativeLive laid off the majority of its employees.
-In October of 2021, CreativeLive was acquired by the Israeli online marketplace Fiverr.
+In October 2021, CreativeLive was acquired by the Israeli online marketplace Fiverr.
 In July 2022, Fiverr laid off most of the remaining employees, including Chase Jarvis.